 Have you ever had the sense you are playing checkers with your business in a chess world?
 If so read on…

 Do you have a Corporate Development Officer?
 If not, you should ask yourself why.
-Organic growth is not enough; you need a strategic growth plan in today’s tepid growth rate economy.
+Organic business growth is not enough; you need a strategic growth plan in today’s rapid growth rate economy.

 As Sun Tzu said in his ancient book The Art of War, “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.”